What is an Orphan error? (Internal broken links)

 2. Source Data has errors and is excluded from import

-Check if the import automatically excluded an item because it may be missing a required field - for example, the abstract may miss the media type field and would be excluded from the import.
-Correct the data in the source until it imports.
+Check if the import automatically excluded an item.
+It may be missing a required field - for example, the abstract may be missing the media type field and would be excluded from the import.
+Correct the data in the source and re-import.

 Option 2: Clear Orphans